Azure-Samples/azure-samples-net-management/samples/communication/manage-communication/README.md

 dotnet run
 ```

-## This sample shows how to do following operations to manage resources
+## This sample shows how to do following operations to manage Communication Service resources
- - Create a resource.
+ - Create a Communication Service resource.
- - Update a resource.
+ - Update a Communication Service resource.
- - Get a resource
+ - Get a Communication Service resource
- - Delete a resource.
+ - Delete a Communication Service resource.
- - List resources by subscription.
+ - List Communication Service resources by subscription.
- - List resources by resource group.
+ - List Communication Service resources by resource group.
  - List keys.
  - Regenerate keys.
- - Link notification hub.
+ - Link Notification Hub.

 ## More information